The property at 3850 South Oyster School road has always been prominent in Saltair’s local history and in Saltair’s Official Community Plan.

 In 2014 the property was on the market again and was purchased by the Cowichan Valley Regional District.

 The school lands were incorporated into neighboring Centennial Park( established in 1967), significantly increasing the Park’s green space.
-The former school building was earmarked to become Saltair Community Centre.
+The former school building was earmarked to become the Saltair Community Centre.

 SALTAIR COMMUNITY CENTRE: 2015